mfranzke/datalist-polyfill/README.md

 [crossbrowsertestinghomepage]: https://crossbrowsertesting.com

-## Prospects
+## Prospects & functionality overview

-The following problems are mainly reported and listed by caniuse as well as due to issues flagged on Github.
+The following problems are mainly reported and [listed on caniuse](https://caniuse.com/#feat=datalist) as well as due to issues flagged on Github.

 <table>
   <tr>